sudohainguyen/sudohainguyen.github.io/_posts/2023-11-20-change-data-capture.md

 Each type of database requires a different approach to CDC.
 There are different mechanisms for each source and the cannot be unified for multiple sources with different characteristics.

-As if we want to implement an in-house CDC solution, we need to implement a different solution for each data source, because each database has its own way to produce the change events.
+As if we want to implement an in-house CDC solution, we need to implement a different solution for each data source, because each database has its own way of producing the change events.

 For example, Debezium captures changes from MySQL by watching its [binlog](https://dev.mysql.com/doc/refman/5.7/en/replication-howto-masterbaseconfig.html), but for PostgreSQL the service listens to DB's [WaL (Write ahead Log)](https://www.postgresql.org/docs/9.6/runtime-config-wal.html) for replication, and many more connectors for other databases.
 (See [Debezium connectors](https://debezium.io/documentation/reference/connectors/index.html))

 #### Data meaning

-Relational database sources are often denormalized and modified to allow a fast read or write operations based on concrete usage scenarios.
+Relational database sources are often denormalized and modified to allow fast read or write operations based on concrete usage scenarios.

-Capturing this kind of data may result in a hard to understand set of data, which is far away from the concept of a DTO.
+Capturing this kind of data may result in a hard-to-understand set of data, which is far away from the concept of a DTO.

-On the other hand, many changes in database tables may not be related to the actual business logic triggering them, but the maintenance operations or reporting activities.
-This create noises.
+On the other hand, many changes in database tables may not be related to the actual business logic triggering them, but to the maintenance operations or reporting activities.
+This creates noises.

 #### Schema changes

-Sometimes datasource schema changes occurred, CDC just keeps picking out the data change including new columns' values.
-Without being noticed or monitored, we cannot have a full control over the data quality for the downstream tasks.
+Sometimes data source schema changes occur, CDC just keeps picking out the data change including new columns' values.
+Without being noticed or monitored, we cannot have full control over the data quality for the downstream tasks.

 ![Collaboration](https://images.unsplash.com/photo-1516321318423-f06f85e504b3?q=80&w=3540&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMja3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fa%3D%3D)